beta-europe/www.beta-europe.org/_posts/2017-08-17-beta-is-hiring-open-call-for-all-teams-2017-2018.md

 Then join us today! **[APPLY HERE!](https://goo.gl/forms/DxSEJC9rFXcSEhrJ2)**

-The deadline for applications for Heads of Teams is August 25th, 2017 at 23:59 CEST.
-For Officers, August 31st, 2017 at 23:59 CEST.
+The deadline for applications for the call is August 25th, 2017 at 23:59 CEST.